-I stopped into a local Spanish food store last fall and saw these cool Paella pans on display.
-Because I love to cook, of course, I had to have one!
+I’m fortunate to have a local Spanish food shop in my neighborhood.
+The last time I was there, I saw these cool Paella pans on display and had to have one!
 Now paella is traditionally cooked over a wood fire and is made in a large quantity – to be shared at the table, with a group of people – forks in hand.
-Because we were having some good friends over for dinner last night, I figured it was the perfect time to christen the pan.
-I have made paella before in a frying pan however in a smaller quantity and on the stove but what better way to prepare it than on a BBQ, listening to great music, sipping Spanish white wine and laughing with friends.
+I have made paella before in a frying pan however in a smaller quantity and on the stove-top but what better way to prepare it than on a BBQ while listening to great music, sipping Spanish wine and laughing with friends.

-I didn’t really follow a strict recipe but I knew the basic ingredients – rice, shell-fish, Spanish chorizo sausage, saffron, tomatoes, chicken broth, white wine, sweet paprika,onion,garlic …
+I don’t really follow a strict recipe but I know the basic ingredients – Spanish Bomba rice, paella seasoning, saffron, onions, garlic, green onion, chicken thighs, assorted shell-fish, chorizo sausage, tomatoes, green peas, chicken broth, white wine.

 Place the paella pan on a heated BBQ (moderate heat is best).
 Coat the pan with olive oil and add the rice (for 6 people I used a 750 g bag of long grain).
-Sauté until the rice is toasted, then, add 3 chorizo sausages, (cut into bite-size pieces), a diced red pepper, garlic, one red onion, one tomato diced, and sliced green onion.
+Sauté until the rice is toasted, then, add paella seasoning, chicken thighs, 3 chorizo sausages, (cut into bite-size pieces), a diced red pepper, garlic, one red onion, one tomato diced, and sliced green onion.
 Continue to stir (here is where your friends can lend a hand).
 Start adding the chicken stock in small batches and continue stirring until the broth has evaporated (I used a 900ml box of stock).
-Once all the stock is added and the rice is tender, season with saffron threads, paprika, salt and pepper.
-Next, add your shellfish – I used about 20 shrimp, shell-on and a lobster tail (meat removed and diced) – you can also vary the dish by adding chicken pieces, mussels, clams and scallops.
+Once all the stock is added and the rice is tender, add peas, season with saffron threads, salt and pepper.
+Next, add your shellfish – use whatever you like – shrimp, shell-on, lobster tails (meat removed and diced), scallops and mussels.
 Add small quantities of white wine or water until the seafood is cooked.
-(Close the lid of the BBQ to help the process).
 Finish the dish with a sprinkling of chives and lemon wedges.
-Serve the Paella hot off the Q !
+Serve the Paella hot off the Q with your favorite Rioja !

 © 2012 Ann Ivy Male